 Students apply haircutting, hair tapering, razor cutting, beard shaping and shaving techniques, using a variety of methods, products and tools with consideration for customer's needs and expectations.
 Students will also perform shampooing, conditioning treatments before practicing a variety of hairstyling skills such as thermal waving, blow outs, roller setting, thermal straightening, and pin curl placement to finish the desired design.
-Students will learn correct placement and care of wigs, hairpieces and extensions.
+Students will explore correct placement and care of wigs, hairpieces and extensions.
 Through analysis and consultation, students will identify scalp disorders so they can recommend hair and scalp treatments.
-Students also study anatomy and physiology of hair.
 Pre-requisite: Student must be accepted into the Cosmetology program.